 Please continue to pray for :

-- Fergus as he studies for and delivers the preached Word Sunday by Sunday.
-Also remember Ramsay Shields, Lynsey Brennan and all ministers and church leaders as they preach the Gospel.
+- Fergus Ramsay, and Lynsey and all other ministers and church leaders as they preach the Gospel Sunday by Sunday.

-- All the Christian Organisations who provide practical and spiritual help both locally and nationally.
+- All the Christian Organisations – Preshal, Glasgow City Mission, Lodging House Mission and others who provide practical and spiritual help in Glasgow.

 Prayers for our Community and Country

-- People who have serious medical conditions which require surgery but their treatment has been put on hold.
-Pray that treatments and operations restart soon.
+- People who have serious medical conditions which require surgery or people whose treatment has been put on hold.
+Pray that their operations and treatment will restart soon.

 Prayers for the peoples of the world :

-- Christians in countries where they are being persecuted for their faith.
+- Our Christian brothers and sisters in countries where they are being persecuted for their faith.

-- Countries where healthcare facilities and treatments are not available to the needy.
+- Countries with limited healthcare facilities and where treatments for the virus and other serious serious medical conditions are not available to the needy.

 - Vine Trust, Tear Fund, Mission Aviation Fellowship (MAF) , Christian Aid – as they seek to bring help and comfort to the most sick and needy

 - Countries throughout the world – where the number of Covid-19 cases is rising together with the increased number of families losing loved ones.
 Pray for all the doctors, nurses and health care workers who, despite being overwhelmed and over-worked, are seeking to bring help and comfort to others.